davidbernat/Sandbox/README.md

 - [ ] a simple game engine in PyGame

-- [ ] an HTML websocket to send and receive data to a browser [pending]
+- [ ] an HTML websocket to send and receive data to a browser

 - [ ] a simple web-scraping tool with login and pagination [pending]